 What are fake Xanax?

 There has been a growing trend of fake Xanax being sold on streets across America.
 This increases the availability of the drug to those who do not have a prescription and increases the risk of abuse, dependence, addiction, and fatal overdose.
-Find out more about the risks of fake Xanax and how to spot them here.

 How long does Xanax stay in your system?